EastfordCommunicator/website/articles/34/9/planning-survey-results.md

 The town's "Plan of Conservation & Development (POCD)" sets the vision for how the town moves forward over the next 10 years, and the Planning Commission has been responsible for updating the POCD at a minimum of once every 10 years, as required by state statutes.
-Eastford\'s POCD was last updated in 2016 (https://www.eastfordct.gov/media/151).
+[Eastford's POCD was last updated in 2016](https://www.eastfordct.gov/media/151).
 The updated survey provided an opportunity for the town to consider whether to make changes in the goals and objectives for the community.